 The LaGrange Association Library affirms its support of equal access for persons with disabilities and the Americans with Disabilities Act (ADA).
-The Library seeks to make its services, facilities, and programs as accessible as possible to the public, including those covered by the ADA.
+The Library seeks to make its services, facilities, and programs as accessible as possible to the public, including persons with disabilities.